Classic Beef and Bean Chili – Chili Con Carne

 What’s the best way to freeze beef and bean chili?

 We love, love, love chili left-overs.
-When chili has been simmered, cooled and reheated the flavors get to fully develop and penetrate into every morsel.
+When chili has been simmered, cooled and reheated the flavours get to fully develop and penetrate into every morsel.
 Chili leftovers are the best.

 However, there are times when you want to freeze some chili for another time.
 Chili freezes very well and will last for 6 months.
 Here are some tips to maximize quality: